 - People of peace/moths - searchers, the hungry ones, them to us (His body) & us finding them

-- Dreams - classic truth in the M*sl!m world is that a huge percentage who are drawn to J are drawn thru dreams
+- Dreams - classic truth in the Muslim world is that a huge percentage who are drawn to Jesus are drawn thru dreams

 - Miracles/Healing/Opportunities for 'power' encounters

-- Team - spir/phys health, intentionality, opportunities, favor
+- Team - spiritual/physical health, intentionality, opportunities, favor"

 We are about midway through our Basketball Fun season (Fundamentals).
 It has been such a neat experience for us to see how Basketball functions and be as involved as we have been.
 The kids seem to love it!
 We usually have over 240 kids that come to one of our 11 practices each week!
 It has been really neat to see kids start to develop their basketball skills as well as their discipline and focus throughout the practices.
 These kids are also getting to hear a bit about the Good News as well, and they continue to come back for more!